 Many couples commonly face the following problems and, without some shifts in the dynamics, they are likely to have a serious impact on the quality and longevity of a relationship.
-If you and your partner are experiencing any of these then you may benefit from attending relationships counselling.
+If you and your partner are experiencing any of these then you may benefit from attending relationship counselling.

 Neglecting the friendship